-- Be sure you obtain a signed copy of the lease at the time you and the landlord sign it. - If you are going to share your housing with roommates, be sure that all the roommates sign the lease.
+- Be sure your student obtains a signed copy of their lease at the time they and the landlord sign it. - Be sure that all the roommates sign the lease.
 Only those people whose names are signed to the lease are ultimately responsible for rent, damages, or other liabilities. - Unless the signed lease provides otherwise, Louisiana law states that roommates are considered as joint obligors, which means that each roommate can be held liable for the full amount of the lease, not just their individual share. - Be sure that any changes to the lease are written into the lease and initialed by both parties. - If possible, we suggest that you NOT sign any lease containing the following clauses, as they can severely restrict your rights: - Lessee waives Lessor's liability for any defects on the premises Lessee is liable for attorney's fees - You should be aware that very large corporate landlords are totally inflexible about making changes in their lease forms